SebasDosman/data_structure_project/README.md

 - Object-Oriented Programming: The program is designed using the object-oriented programming paradigm, providing a flexible and scalable framework for data manipulation.

 ## Installation
-1. Clone the repository: `git clone https://github.com/yourusername/yourrepository.git`
+1. Clone the repository: `git clone https://github.com/SebasDosman/data_structure_project.git`
-2. Navigate to the project directory: `cd yourrepository`
+2. Navigate to the project directory: `cd data_structure_project`
-3. Install the dependencies: `pip install -r requirements.txt`
-4. Run the program: `python Main.py`
+3. Run the program: `python Main.py`

 ## Usage
 After running the program, users can...